 Northeast Family Services offers comfort and support when your family needs assistance.
-Our company’s purpose is to provide our families with the absolute best service possible so that your family can succeed.
+Our company’s purpose is to provide our families with the absolute best service possible for your family's success.
 You can be confident that Northeast Family Services will provide you with the excellent care that you deserve.

 To be eligible for any of the programs listed below the child must be under 21, be a resident of the program's respective state, be living at home, be a member of Medicaid, and have a moderate to severe cognitive, physical, developmental, and/or psychiatric condition.